 EVERY SINGLE time, I drop them off or pick them up, I can see it in their faces, how weird and uncomfortable they think it is that I have never seen the beds where they sleep, never seen the table where they eat, never seen the closet their clothes hang in, and never seen the pictures they’ve chosen to put on their walls.

-So, if your child says, “Dad, can mom come see our new bunk beds?” and you say no, then shame on you.
+So, if your child asks, “Dad, can mom come see our new bunk beds?” and you say no, then shame on you.

 I’m so tired of hearing single parents (men and women) talk about how much they love their kids and how they are trying to make things good for them, and then putting their own need to “stick it to their” ex ahead of the kids, causing them pain.One example includes a couple who has separate birthday parties for their 8 year old daughter.
 The same set of friends has to go to each of the parents’ homes for a birthday party because the two have so much hatred they can’t even be in the same room together.
 It’s quite disgusting.

-In closing, I think it really sucks.
-I don’t know how to tell people to let go of bitterness.
+In closing, I don’t know how to tell people to let go of bitterness.
 I once had a woman say to me, “I really want to let it go, but I don’t know how.”
-You know how?
-Let the love you have for your children conquer the pettiness and the clinging to the past that doesn’t mean anything anymore.
+One step in the right direction is to let the love you have for your children conquer the pettiness and the clinging to the past.
+I know it’s really hard, and I’m not telling anyone to forgive and forget and be best friends with your ex.
+Just be civil and kind enough for the benefit of the kids.
+In any decision you are trying to make, ask yourself one question: What is best for the children?
+If you base your decisions on this, you will never make a bad decision.